Aamr-mohamed/e-commerce-js/Readme.md

-Use Live Server to run the project to avoid cors policy problems.
-Reload HomePage the firsttime u enter the project for the products to populate.
-No npm install needed.

 # Project Setup with Live Server

 To avoid CORS policy problems, it is recommended to use Live Server to run the project.